 - Transit-Supportive Corridor Policies: The Ogden General Plan encourages transit-supportive economic development and locating transit stops at new mixed-use centers.
 The neighborhood plan for the CBD supports higher-density transit-supportive development, but the remaining neighborhoods are planned to remain single-family housing areas.
-The Ogden Onboard Study, an ongoing, multi-agency initiative to plan for transit-oriented development in the corridor, will identify land use and design recommendations for the corridor with an emphasis on four sites. - Supportive Zoning Regulations Near Transit Stations: Mixed-use zoning in the Ogden CBD stipulates that density is to be determined on a case-by-case basis such that new development is in scale with surrounding uses.
+The Ogden Onboard Study, a multi-agency initiative to plan for transit-oriented development in the corridor, was completed in February 2019 and includes land use and design recommendations for the corridor. - Supportive Zoning Regulations Near Transit Stations: Mixed-use zoning in the Ogden CBD stipulates that density is to be determined on a case-by-case basis such that new development is in scale with surrounding uses.
 Most other zoning between downtown and the WSU campus is single-family residential.
-The Ogden Onboard Study may identify recommendations to changes in zoning in station areas to encourage transit-oriented development. - Tools to Implement Land Use Policies: The Ogden Onboard Study is being developed with significant public and private sector participation.
+The Ogden Onboard Study recommends the development of a TOD overlay zone. - Tools to Implement Land Use Policies: The Ogden Onboard Study was developed with significant public and private sector participation.
 The Ogden Redevelopment Agency can use tax increment financing in redevelopment areas in downtown Ogden to support development projects and fund public infrastructure.
+The Utah Transit Authority will use joint development to redevelop land surrounding the Ogden FrontRunner station.